aeugster/secure-tcp-socket/README.md

 - Long polls would be needed for information-push to the client

 Java SSLSocket was not an option (since it relies on trusted certificates):
-- JRE needs cert import
+- Application needs a truststore with imported server certificate

 ### Notes and tricks
 - Versioning follows java-defaults Major, Minor & Patch